BitcoinNova/woo-bitcoinnova/README.md

 ## Remove plugin

 1. Deactivate plugin through the 'Plugins' menu in WordPress
-2. Delete plugin through the 'Plugins' menu in WordPress
+2. Delete plugin through the 'Plugins' menu in WordPress.

-## Changelog

-= 0.2 =
-* Release!